mjhea0/thinkful-mentor/oop/readme.md

 ## Instance Methods

 Instance methods are functions defined inside a class and are used to perform operations with the attributes of our objects.
-Like initializers, the first paraemeter is always `self`.
+Like initializers, the first argument is always `self`.

 ```python
 class Dog(object):